elexis-eu/lexonomy/INSTALL.md

 This is the port number at which Lexonomy listens for incoming HTTP requests.

 **Note:** When launched this way, Lexonomy runs on `port:8080`.
-To allow it to run on a port <1024 like, for example on `port:80`, on some Linuxes you will likely have to run Lexonomy with a more priviledged user:
+To allow it to run on a privileged port (<1024) like, for example on `port:80`, you need superuser permissions:
 ```bash
 sudo node lexonomy.js
 ```